 Does my business qualify for funding?

-Rural based businesses such as sole traders, partnerships, micro enterprises and SMEs can and are encouraged to make applications to the LEADER 2014-2020 programme.
+Rural based businesses such as sole traders, partnerships, micro enterprises and SMEs can and are encouraged to make applications to the LEADER Rural Development programme.
 Rural businesses can make applications under the Economic Development, Enterprise Development and Job Creation Theme as well as the Rural Environment Theme.
 SME’s are defined as employing up to but not above 250 people with a turnover of less than €50m.

 - Must be located within the boundaries of the operational area.
 Please find map HERE